 - Central Sales Tax is the tax levied on sales of goods and services.
 The Central Government of India levied the CST.

-- Central Sales Tax is not applicable to sales that are made within a particular state and it is not applicable to the import or export of goods.
+- Central Sales Tax is not applicable to sales that are made within a particular state, and it does not apply to the import or export of goods.

-- It is applicable to inter-state trade only.
+- It applies to inter-state trade only.
 It is monitored by the sales tax department of each state.

 - Central Sales Tax is required to be paid in the state where the trade actually takes place.

 - The state that collects the Central Sales Tax on inter-state trade will get to retain the same.

 - Central Sales Tax is assessed and collected by the sales tax officer.
 They can be regarded as an indirect tax levied on the customers.
 It is applicable all over India.